benhid/k8s-azure-terraform/README.md

 $ kubectl get nodes
 ```

-In order to access the dashboard the kubectl proxy command needs to be run which starts a proxy to the Kubernetes API server:
+In order to access the dashboard the `kubectl proxy` command needs to be run which starts a proxy to the Kubernetes API server:

 ```bash
 $ kubectl proxy
 ```

-The dashboard will be available at [localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/).
+The dashboard will be available at [/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/).

 ## Install Helm -- Tiller